Browse by Medical Category

-Joren Madsen, MD, DPHL, is Director of the Mass General Transplant Center, Co-Director of the Transplantation Biology Research Center, W. Gerald and Patricia R. Austen Distinguished Scholar in Cardiac Surgery at MGH and Professor of Surgery at HMS
+Joren Madsen, MD, DPHL, is Director of the Mass General Transplant Center, Co-Director of the Center for Transplantation Science, Paul S. Russell/Warner-Lambert Professor of Surgery at HMS and Professor of Surgery at MGH.

-Dr. Madsen serves on the editorial boards of Transplantation, the American Journal of Transplantation and the Annals of Thoracic Surgery.
-He is currently the past president of the American Society of Transplantation, the first surgeon to be elected to that position.
+Dr. Madsen curently serves on the editorial board of the American Journal of Transplantation.
+He is a past president of the American Society of Transplantation, the first surgeon to be elected to that position.